 Trojan virus dissemination is significantly aided by software flaws.
 These vulnerabilities are holes or weak points in software that an attacker could use to get access without authorization or run harmful code.
 Trojans frequently target well-known flaws in plugins, apps, or operating systems.

 These websites may include hacked or malicious code that surreptitiously infects users’ systems.
-Drive-by downloads are a method for distributing Trojans, whereby merely visiting a hacked website can cause the Trojan to be downloaded and installed without the user’s knowledge or agreement.
+Drive-by downloads distribute Trojans by simply visiting a hacked website, causing the Trojan to download and install without the user’s knowledge or consent.
 Through phishing emails, malicious advertising, or compromised links, users may be led to infected websites.

 Software and Drive-by download

 Trojan viruses are frequently distributed using software and drive-by downloads.
 To insert harmful code into trustworthy files or webpages, attackers make use of flaws in software, operating systems, or web browsers.
-The Trojan is stealthily installed on users’ computers when they unknowingly download and install infected software or browse websites that have been compromised.
+Trojans stealthily install on users’ computers when they unknowingly download and install infected software or visit compromised websites.
 Drive-by downloads take place when a user doesn’t have to do anything for malware, such as Trojans, to automatically download and install itself when they visit a website.